Free Crochet Knockers (Boob) Pattern & Video Tutorial🎗️

 Save this Pin

-Happy breast cancer awareness month!
-Introducing my very own Knotty Lace Knotty Knockers aka Crochet Boobs!
-These knockers come in 8 sizes and are easily adjustable.
-You can also find the Video tutorial on my YouTube channel where it is worked up in cup size B.
+You can also watch the full step-by-step Video tutorial on my YouTube channel where it is worked up in cup size B.

-If you would like a printable PDF copy of this pattern with no distracting ads, and loads of guided images, it is available for purchase on my pattern store here.
+If you would like a printable PDF copy of this pattern with no distracting ads, and loads of guided images, it is available for purchase in my pattern store.
 Or just add this to your Ravelry queue for later.

 #breastcancerawarenessmonth